tkishel/pe_tune/README.md

 Extract common settings from node-specific settings.

-A common setting is one with a value that is not unique to a specific node.
+A common setting is one with a value that is identical on multiple nodes.
+This option extracts and outputs common settings separately from node-specific settings, potentially reducing the number of node-specific settings.

 ##### `--compare`

-Output comparison of currently defined and optimized settings, and exit.
+Output a comparison of currently-defined and optimized settings, and exit.

 ##### `--current`

-Output currently defined settings, in JSON format, and exit.
+Output currently-defined settings, in JSON format, and exit.

 Settings may be defined either in the Classifier (the Console) or in Hiera, with Classifier settings taking precedence over Hiera settings.
 This option also identifies duplicate settings found in both the Classifier and Hiera.
 Best practice is to define settings in Hiera (preferred) or the Classifier, but not both.

 ##### `--debug`